Underground-Ops/underground-nexus/README.md

 ## Use the nexus0 script guidance to deploy to any flavor of Kubernetes

 **Nexus0's deploy script - `nexus0.sh` script file and guidance:**
-# <a href="https://raw.githubusercontent.com/Underground-Ops/underground-nexus/24067a3817a0d33495bdffbaaced7a7f5b4f28c1/nexus0.sh">*Review nexus0 Install Script with Chrome RDP Guidance Here*</a>
+# <a href="https://raw.githubusercontent.com/Underground-Ops/underground-nexus/24067a3817a0d33495bdffbaaced7a7f5b4f28c1/nexus0.sh">*Review nexus0 Install Script for Chrome RDP Guidance Here*</a>

 **Enjoy using the nexus0, check out the DevSecOps Dojo (from Cloud Underground) for learning or assistance!**
 - https://cloudunderground.dev/devsecops-dojo/